tjwhitaker/synaptic-stripping/README.md

 ![](./figures/neuroregeneration.svg)

+Dead neurons are identified.
+Problematic connections are pruned.
+Training continues with regenerated neurons.

-The current implementation is set up for vision transformers.
+The current implementation is set up for the vision transformer experiments.

 ## Requirements